-In the second variant the TOE can be directly delivered by two employees of the developer without safebag.
-In this case, only a maximum of 10 TOEs can be transported and the transport time is limited to 24 hours.
+In the third variant the TOE can be directly delivered by two employees of the developer without safebag or secure transport box.
+In this case, only a maximum of 10 TOEs may be transported and the transport time is limited to 24 hours.
 Continual monitoring of the TOE by the carrier during the transport is necessary.